HasanK404/Final-AODB/README.md

 ## Installation/setup And Execution
 Step 1.
 Unzip the entire file given in the drop box. <br>
-step 2.
+Step 2.
 Unzip SQL_input data folder. <br>
-step 3.
+Step 3.
 Open workbench and create new schema called AODB.<br>
-step 4.
+Step 4.
 Import all SQL data into workbench.<br>
-step 5.
+Step 5.
 Open mySQL workbench, and edit connection, note down hostname, username, and remeber your password.   <br>
-step 6.
+Step 6.
 Go to the main unzipped folder, Unzip Data-Management-Finial-project, copy and paste all files from the folder into your Visual Studio Workspace.<br>
-step 7.
+Step 7.
 Install Node js. <br>
 ![alt text](screenshots/InstallNodeJS.jpg) <br>
-step 8.
+Step 8.
 Open a new terminal, in that terminal type "nodemon app".<br>
 ![alt text](screenshots/IndexPage.jpg)<br>
-step 9.
+Step 9.
 Open Google or Firefox<br>
-step 10.
-Type in yor browser "localhost:6969"<br>
+Step 10.
+Type in your browser "localhost:6969"<br>

 # Overall Design